cryptodealofficial/eshanicrypto/README.md

 once the verification is complete, return to the base guild to claim your role.

-This is day 6 of commit on base
+This is day 6 of commit on base base will be migrating away from the op stack into its own infrastructure stack.